DevURANIUM/Saveit/README.md

 - Saves downloaded media to the `downloads/` folder.
 - Automatically forwards the downloaded files to the user's Saved Messages.
 - Handles both document-based media and regular media.
-- Simple command to trigger the download by replying to a message with `.saveit`.
-  To change the trigger command, edit the `HANDLER` variable in the `.env` file.

 ## Requirements